Invasive Cardiovascular Technology

 General Admissions Requirements

-• Be at least 18 years of age (Age will be verified with Individual’s I.D.)
+• Be at least 18 years of age (Age will be verified with the Individual’s ID)

 • Provide documentation of eligibility to work in the United States.

-• Provide documentation of completion for educational requirements such as:
+• Provide proof of appropriate educational requirements, such as:

 • Copy of high school diploma or GED or